Nanjie: Economy

 Nanjie collectivised its agricultural production and industry in 1986, a time when the rest of the country was doing the opposite, introducing market reforms put forward by former leader Deng Xiaoping.
 This followed a short four-year stint of privatization under China's household responsibility system.
 The village has inspired a number of other villages in the country to re-collectivise.

 The village operates the Nanjie Village Group, which offers all villagers employment in its various workplaces.
 The group pays village residents 30% of their salary in cash, and puts the remaining 70% of their salary in public services.

 By 1990, Nanjie reported a gross domestic product of ¥47.00 million, which rose to over ¥103 million in 1991, ¥212.69 million in 1992, and ¥802.00 million in 1994.
 Over the next four years, the village's output nearly tripled to ¥1.8 billion.
 However, from 1998 to 2007, the village saw its gross domestic product fall over 20% down to just over ¥1.4 billion, and by 2007, the village's debt to GDP ratio exceeded 100%.

 Nanjie hosts a number of factories and flour mills, and produces a number of foodstuffs, such as instant noodles and beer.

 Labour

 The village attracts a large number of commuters from surrounding areas, which represent two or three times the local population.
 These commuters are not a part of the village's collectivization program, but receive a month salary along with free meals and a dormitory.
-The village's heavy reliance on those who live elsewhere has drawn criticism from the Southern Metropolis Daily, which ran a piece in 2008 accusing Nanjie's economy being propped up by cheap labourers who live elsewhere, and through large loans awarded by Communist Party officials.
+The village's heavy reliance on those who live elsewhere has drawn criticism from the Southern Metropolis Daily, which ran a piece in 2008 accusing Nanjie's economy of being propped up by cheap labourers who live elsewhere, and through large loans awarded by Communist Party officials.

 One migrant labourer reported that migrants work 12-hour days, and are required to attend "political study sessions" after work.